Sparse hypergraphs: new bounds and constructions

 \subsection{Outline of the paper}

 The rest of this paper is organized as follows.
-In Section 2 we will prove the new upper bounds for sparse hypergraphs.
-The next three sections will be devoted to the constructions for sparse hypergraphs.
-In Section 3, we will introduce rainbow cycles and $R_L$-sum-free sets, and their applications in constructing sparse hypergraphs.
-In Section 4, we will explain the basic idea about using sum-free sets to construct rainbow-cycle-free hypergraphs.
-The details of constructions for $f_r(n,e(r-k)+k+1,e)$ with $r\ge 3$, $k=2$ and $e=4,5,7,8$ will be presented in Section 5.
-In Section 6, we will discuss some properties of 3-uniform hypergraphs.
-In Section 7 we present a general upper bound for $f_r(n,v,e)$.
-Section 8 contains some concluding remarks.
+In Section \ref{2} we will use the hypergraph removal lemma to prove Theorems \ref{upperbd} and \ref{generalupperbd}.
+The next three sections will be devoted to the constructions of sparse hypergraphs.
+In Section \ref{3}, we will introduce two important notions that are used in our constructions, namely, rainbow cycles and $R_L$-solution-free sets.
+We will also construct a sufficiently large $R_4$-solution-free set, which is used in Section \ref{4} to construct rainbow-cycle-free hypergraphs.
+Then, in Section \ref{5} we will use rainbow-cycle-free hypergraphs to construct sparse hypergraphs that attain the lower bound of Conjecture \ref{conjecture} for fixed integers $r\ge 3$, $k=2$, and $e=4,5,7,8$.
+Theorems \ref{96free} and \ref{generalF} will be proved in Sections \ref{new-section-1} and \ref{new-section-2}, respectively.